The Empire Strikes Back: Critical reassessment

 Empire magazine selected the film as the sixth greatest movie sequel, lauding the "bold" unresolved ending and willingness to avoid the same formula as the first film.
 Den of Geek called it the second-best sequel—after Aliens (1986)—and hailed it as Lucas's "masterpiece".
 Playboy named it the third-best sequel, describing the disclosure of the relationship between Luke and Vader as the "emotional core that has elevated Star Wars to the pantheon of timeless modern sagas".
 The BBC and Collider listed it as one of the best sequels ever made, while Time and Playboy described it as a sequel that surpasses the original.
-Review aggregator Rotten Tomatoes recognizes it as the 27th-best sequel, based on review scores.
+Rotten Tomatoes recognizes it as the 27th-best sequel, based on review scores.
 Rolling Stones 2014 reader-voted list of the best sequels listed Empire at third.

+On Rotten Tomatoes, the film holds an approval rating of from the aggregated reviews of critics.
+The consensus reads: "Dark, sinister, but ultimately even more involving than A New Hope, The Empire Strikes Back defies viewer expectations and takes the series to heightened emotional levels."
 Empire has a score of 82 out of 100 on Metacritic based on the reviews of 25 critics, indicating "universal acclaim".
 Characters introduced in the film, such as Yoda and Lando Calrissian, are now considered iconic.
 (Note: Attributed to multiple references:) The American Film Institute ranked Darth Vader as the third best villain on its 2003 list of the 100 Best Heroes & Villains, after Norman Bates and Hannibal Lecter.